Areas of Business:

 SKYEVIEW: Plant seagrass cropping will be illustrated in a schema prototype involving the plant biosafe facility considered intensive in infrastructure and inputs, biorenewable and biosafe, and leading into it: (a) filtered air supply, (b) other nutrient feed including organic sources of bat guano, (c) LED powered supply for indoor individual lighting, (d) dispensing supplier of Aquariabloc Technology (R), (e) hardware such as forklifts, framed scaffolding, and truck ramps, utilities [solar powered (lighting, pumping, equipment including electronic controlled hardware), telecoms, cooling/heating from geothermal power], (f) Technology staff and (g) computerized control centre with software.
 The ff. hardware is used: (a) Aquariabloc Technology (R) - disposable, (b) Forklift Trucks Technology (R) - blocked assembly, (c) scaffolding ramps, (d) cantilevered bloc maintenance, (e) monitors for feed & wastelines (recycled), (f) "clean out" clear stripping, (g) LED assemblies on 12 diurnal cycle, 24/7, (h) biosafety protocols for HEPA filter, dust, pollen and foot drench, (i) collection hopper processed to downstream of plant (e. g. pharma extraction and purification & stock hydrolysis), (j) filtered feed of H2O, Ca2PO4, urea, potash, buffered saline, anti-biotics/pesticides/ herbicides, (k) air supply, (l) plant food auxins.

-SKYEVIEW: SkyeBlue is of the conviction that aquaria bloc marinegrass farming for co-op and with industry will kick-off with the ff. germinally unique developments, what would be a momentous step towards intializing the so-called technology in likely island states with large coastal areas, easy recirculatable supply in seawater and amenable weather or clime including protective infrastructure that is both bio-safe and secure: (1) lower the input prices of energy, materials (like plantlets from nursing, nutrients supplied as inputs), (2) use through adaptation operations with hydroponics culture used currently in Western countries and in Asia such as with adapted flatbed bloc aquaria, (3) adapt greener technologies that are economically viable and sustainable, (4) boost genetically through adaptation the growth rate and efficiency (there is an issue with hod-gathered hydroponically grown fodders for dairy and cattle and the use of this less luxuriant species, which could be a breakthrough with seagrass "XL" growth varieties, (5) to adapt the type of cost process efficiency (viz. downstream processing) to value-added product for profit margin (e. g. as to type- pharma, bioenergy and livestock feed biomass) and (6) scale-up from prototype to commercially viable proposition with testing.
+SKYEVIEW: We are of the conviction at SkyeBlue that aquaria bloc marinegrass farming for co-op and with industry will kick-off with the ff. germinally unique developments, that would be a momentous step towards intializing technology in likely Island States with large coastal areas, easy recirculatable supply in seawater and amenable weather or clime including protective infrastructure that is both bio-safe and secure: (1) lower the input prices of energy, materials (like plantlets from nursing, nutrients supplied as inputs), (2) use through adaptation operations with hydroponics culture used currently in Western countries and in Asia such as with adapted flatbed bloc aquaria, (3) adapt greener technologies that are economically viable and sustainable, (4) boost genetically through adaptation the growth rate and efficiency (there is an issue with hod-gathered hydroponically grown fodders for dairy and cattle and the use of this less luxuriant species, which could be a breakthrough with seagrass "XL" growth varieties, (5) to adapt the type of cost process efficiency (viz. downstream processing) to value-added product for profit margin (e. g. as to type- pharma, bioenergy and livestock feed biomass) and (6) scale-up from prototype to commercially viable proposition with testing.